 At the outset, the book is dedicated to the “Spirit.”
-It opens with a Stevie Wonder quotation and it ends with the author, Alice Walker, thanking people for coming along on the journey.
+It opens with a Stevie Wonder quotation and it ends with the author, Alice Walker, thanking us readers for coming along on this journey.
 She signs herself as the novel’s “author and medium.”

 The novel is epistolary in style -it is told through a series of letters written by Celie, a young black girl living in the South during the 1930s.
 In the first half of the book her letters are addressed directly to God.
 She describes the horrific events of her life: beginning at the age of 14 she is violently and repeatedly raped by her stepfather (a man she believes is her true father), she bears several children, and is forced to partner with another man, Albert (a.k.a.
 “Mr. __”), in order to save her younger sister, Nettie.
 Albert turns out to be a fiercely tyrannical husband who forces Celie to work manual labor.
 Along the way, Celie falls in love with Albert’s female jazz-singing beau, Shug Avery, who encourages Celie to explore her own sexuality.
 They both begin spending intimate time together while Shug is at the same time romantically involved with Albert.
 The second half of The Color Purple is a reawakening for Celie.
 She discovers a pile of letters from Nettie that were hidden by Albert.
 Nettie has now become a missionary in Africa, a land that is described as idyllic and superior to the legacy of Europe (there is a subtle rebuke of Western civilization, and especially the United States, throughout the novel).
 The Color Purple is also a distinctly feminist novel.
 The men in the novel are often ignorant at best, or at worst violent and unpredictable animals.
 In fact, upon its release a minor controversy unfolded when certain African American intellectuals and commentators criticized Alice Walker for her portrayal of black men as one-dimensional and evil in the novel.
 However, most of the commentary on The Color Purple has been universally laudatory (it won both the Pulitzer and the National Book Award).
 At any rate, returning to the narrative, eventually Celie’s paramour, Shug, falls in love with someone else and Celie starts to appreciate her relationship with her abusive partner, Albert, more and more.
 Eventually Shug returns to Celie after declaring her love affair was merely a fling, and the trio continue their unusual partnership.
 In the end, Celie receives notification that Nettie has died in a drowning accident but Celie refuses to believe the story.
 She is proven correct when Nettie and her new family arrive at Celie’s home amidst much celebration.
 By the end, Celie’s unorthodox family is united once again -the novel ends with a celebration of the communal idea of family.

 In a formal sense, The Color Purple has often drawn comparisons to William Faulkner’s experimental novels such as As I Lay Dying.
 The title of The Color Purple is in reference to a particular moment when Shug reminds Celie to pay attention to the small things in life, such as the color purple in a field of grass, otherwise God will get mad.
-In 1985 Steven Spielberg directed a film version of The Color Purple starring Whoopi Goldberg and Oprah Winfrey.
+In 1985 Steven Spielberg directed a film version of The Color Purple starring Whoopi Goldberg and Oprah Winfrey (feel free to read my review of the film here).
 The story has also been made into a Broadway play in recent years.
 The film version, while mostly celebrated, caused a minor controversy when it exposed the cultural fissures between Jewish Americans, like Spielberg, and African Americans upon its release.
 The film was boycotted and some prominent names echoed certain vile anti-Jewish conspiracies.
 A story like The Color Purple, filled with such heavy and brazenly shocking social issues, has a tendency to bring out the worst in people.

 The 1983 Novel Jury consisted of: Midge Decter (Chair), a politically conservative journalist for publications including Midstream, Commentary, Harper’s, The National Review, First Things, The American Spectator, and others.
 She later became a prominent figure in the 21st century neoconservative movement and she co-chaired “The Committee For The Free World” with Donald Rumsfeld.
 The other two Jurists were: John Clellon Holmes, Professor at the University of Arkansas and author of Go, a novel that is widely considered the first true “beat” generation book because it features his friends: Jack Kerouac, and Neal Cassady.
 The third Fiction Jurist was Peter S. Prescott, the former Senior Book Reviewer for Newsweek.
 He also served on the Novel Juries in 1981, 1983, 1987 and 1989 at the behest of Robert Christopher, Secretary of the Pulitzer Board and the administrator of the Pulitzer Prizes from 1981-1992 (a former Newsweek colleague).
 As an aside, Robert Christopher was the first Pulitzer Prize administrator to be recruited directly from the profession; both his immediate predecessor (Richard T. Baker) and the inaugural secretary (John Hohenberg) were already tenured members of the faculty at Columbia University’s Graduate School of Journalism upon assuming the post.